damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 1. The Open Source Community
 1. Innersourcing, Microservices, and Version Control
 1. GitLab Direction
-1. GitLab CE, EE, and GitLab.com
+1. GitLab Community Edition, Enterprise Edition, and GitLab.com

 We hope that some of those themes will strike a cord with you and your team.
 Come, share your ideas and amplify your code at a stop near you.